cloudmesh/useful-introduction_to_cloud-2015/docs/source/paas/hadoop.rst

 References
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Much of this information is copied from `The MyHadoop Instalation Instructions <https://portal.futuregrid.org/sites/default/files/myHadoop.pdf>`__
+* Much of this information is copied from `The MyHadoop Installation Instructions <https://portal.futuregrid.org/sites/default/files/myHadoop.pdf>`__
-* A screnncast of a subset of the information presented her is avalable at |video-hadoop|.
+* A screenncast of a subset of the information presented her is available at |video-hadoop|.

 .. |video-hadoop| replace:: |video-image| :youtube:`PC8h1CtVzH4`